gabrielSpassos/spring-quartz-mysql-redis-poc/README.md

 SET CRON_EXPRESSION = '0 0/5 * 1/1 * ? *'
 WHERE TRIGGER_NAME = 'updateBankStatusCacheTrigger';
 ```
-:wip: Build endpoint to do this.
+:construction: Build endpoint to do this.